gsoules/MkDocs/digital-archive/docs/developer/web-host.md

 --

 ## Tips & Tricks
--   Use <https://skipdns.link> to access a site that's not accesible before switching DNS or namesevers.
+-   Use <https://skipdns.link> to access a site that's not accessible before switching DNS or namesevers.
 -   Use yum instead of pip to install on centos.
 -   Use <https://www.whatsmydns.net/> to see what DNS a site is using from various locations

 ## Compress a large folder on the server

-Use the zip command to avoid issues using the cPanel Compres feature.
+Use the zip command to avoid issues using the cPanel Compress feature.
 Also, the zip command reports what it's doing.
 As an example, to compress the `files` folder of a Digital Archive
 installation: